BassCoder2808/BassCoder2808/README.md

 <a href="http://basscoder2808.github.io/"><img src="https://github.com/samujjwaal/samujjwaal/raw/master/etc/hand_v.png" align="right" height="275" /></a>

-I love to talk on trending ⚡ technology ⚡, I have huge attraction on 🔭 Spacex 🔭 and I am a bit 😄 mad 😄 when I code.
+I love to talk on trending ⚡ technology ⚡.
+I love open source.
+I am not a heavy maintainer of any large libraries, but I really like the boyscout rule.
+I contribute to things as I come across issues that I think other people might struggle with.
+I 💕 a good onboarding readme with good example.

 - 📭 [Reach out](#hi-there-samujjwaal-here) for help with MS CS in US, Data Science, Machine Learning, Python, and Scala
 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)